-Maternity allowance is the only available benefit outside the scope of asylum administration, which may be accessed by any woman legally resident in Hungary at the time of applying for maternity allowance and who attended antenatal care in Hungary at least four times during their pregnancy, or at least once in the case of premature birth, in line with the provisions of Act LXXXIV of 1998 on aiding families.323 This support may be requested after the child is born.
-If the child is a foreign national, then the request is to be submitted at the competent Government Office.324
+Maternity allowance is the only available benefit outside the scope of asylum administration, which may be accessed by any woman legally resident in Hungary at the time of applying for maternity allowance and who attended antenatal care in Hungary at least four times during their pregnancy, or at least once in the case of premature birth, in line with the provisions of Act LXXXIV of 1998 on aiding families.
+This support may be requested after the child is born.
+If the child is a foreign national, then the request is to be submitted at the competent Government Office.

-As temporary protection beneficiaries are generally not entitled to access the benefits of the social welfare system, only maternity allowance may could be requested in 2022, HHC and assistance partners do not have particular experience in this regard in terms of obstacles faced, contrary to those met when receiving the subsistence allowance.
+As temporary protection beneficiaries are generally not entitled to access the benefits of the social welfare system, only maternity allowance could be requested in 2022.
+The HHC and assistance partners do not have particular experience in this regard in terms of obstacles faced, contrary to those met when receiving the subsistence allowance.
+The UNHCR also highlights that in Hungary relevant legislation fails to include temporary protection beneficiaries in a wide range of social protection benefits, including family allowances for households with a disabled child.

-A positive 2023 development is to be noted.
+A positive development is to be noted.
 Namely, since 1 January 2024, the scope of available social benefits has been broadened and child care and infant care allowance is available for those Ukrainian parents, who work in Hungary and whose child was born after 31 December 2023, even if their official residence is registered in Ukraine.
 This has been a result of a legislative amendment of a government decree, which previously required beneficiaries of these allowances to have an official Hungarian residence, which, naturally, most people who fled Ukraine did not have.
-The legislative change, however, states that a place of accommodation in Hungary shall be regarded as official residence, thereby making Ukrainian workers eligible to the benefits.325 This development may be attributed to the advocacy efforts of Menedék Association.326
+The legislative change, however, states that a place of accommodation in Hungary shall be regarded as official residence, thereby making Ukrainian workers eligible to the benefits.
+This development may be attributed to the advocacy efforts of Menedék Association.

 The Evangelical Lutheran Diakonia furthermore highlighted that the situation of pensioners is not resolved.
 In their experience, in order to apply for a Hungarian pension, the waiver of the Ukrainian pension had to be proved first and no employment was allowed while the case was pending.
-Decision in such a case could take up to 15 months in the charity's experience, and problematically, during this period, the person concerned - usually elderly or sick - has no income or social security.327
+Decision in such a case could take up to 15 months in the charity's experience, and problematically, during this period, the person concerned - usually elderly or sick - has no income or social security.

-No data available as to the number of beneficiaries of temporary protection who accessed different forms of social welfare as of 31 December 2023.
+No data available as to the number of beneficiaries of temporary protection who accessed different forms of social welfare as of 31 December 2024.